wp-plugins/13-moon-synchronometer/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Harmonic measurement tool helps you synchronize with natural timekeepers.
-A harmonic Calendar lists your kin, moon & posts.
+Natural Time harmonic measurement synchronizes with natural time.
+List kin, moon & posts.
+Widget for sidebar or use shortcode [thirteen-moon-calendar] in post or page.
+Works harmoniously with other Dreamspell plugins, changing each day and when date is decoded.
+Translations in English to Spanish and Dutch.

 = Contributors Include =